 Over the next few minutes, I’m going to explain exactly what’s going on and why this investment is the single best place to protect and grow your money for the next two years.

-China’s sinister plan to control the world’s most important resource (not oil):
+China’s Sinister Plan to Control the World’s Most Important Resource (Not Oil)

 First, let me introduce myself.